davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

 The process of updating all the replicas this way is called **replication**.
+Perhaps unsurprising.

-For a design sketch, this is a good starting point, although there are some details we still need to work out to get this right.
-For now, though, let's figure out how to fail over to one of our backups.
+This is a good enough starting point for a design sketch, although we're still missing some of the details.
+For now, though, let's focus on how we fail over to a backup replica.

-Up until now, our the answer to the question "which node is the leader?" was a compile-time constant.
-It could have been hardcoded, or provided via a config file.
+Up until now, our the answer to the question "which node is the leader?" was a constant: it could have been hardcoded, or provided via a config file.
 Now that we support failover, the leader can change at runtime, so we need a runtime algorithm for determining who currently is the leader.
-Whatever scheme we come up with cannot itself rely on some kind of leader to tell us who is leader &mdash; the whole point is the leader might have crashed, lost power, or gotten disconnected from the network because Ted was in a rush to go home and enjoy his extensive collection of ["Thundercats" cartoons](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf).
+Whatever scheme we come up with cannot itself rely on some kind of leader &mdash; the whole point is the leader might have crashed, or lost power, or gotten disconnected from the network because Ted was in a rush to go home and enjoy his extensive collection of ["Thundercats" cartoons](https://scholar.harvard.edu/files/mickens/files/thesaddestmoment.pdf).

-Let's see if we can find a scheme where each node independently figures out who the leader is, using its own local information.
+Let's see if we can find a scheme where each node independently figures out who the leader is, using local information only.
 In principle, if we can make it so every node has the same local information and runs the same deterministic algorithm on that information, they should all independently pick the same leader.
 To get there, we need to solve two problems:

-1. We need a way for each node to figure out which of its peers have faulted and cannot serve as the leader
+1. We need a way for each node to figure out which of its peers have faulted, and thus cannot serve as the leader
-2. We need a deterministic rule for choosing a leader among the non-faulted node
+2. We need a deterministic rule for choosing a leader among the remaining candidates

 We'll go one step at a time.